Protect Yourself Before You Wreck Yourself

 Do I really need liability insurance if I work from home?

-Absolutely — arguably even more so.
-Your homeowner's or renter's insurance almost certainly doesn't cover professional services performed in your home.
-If a client has a reaction or injury, you'd be personally liable with no coverage.
+Absolutely, arguably even more so.
+Your homeowner's or renter's insurance almost certainly does not cover professional services performed in your home.
+If a client has a reaction or injury, you would be personally liable with no coverage.
 Professional liability insurance is essential regardless of where you work.

 What should my client consent form include?